 General information about Hoa Lo Prison

-Hoa Lo Prison (Vietnamese: nhà tù Hỏa Lò) was built in 1896, originally named Prison Centrale (Central Prison), but to avoid the curiosity and agitation of the people, it was changed to Maison Centrale (Central House) and the name is still on the main gate leading to the relic.
+Hoa Lo Prison (Vietnamese: nhà tù Hỏa Lò) was built in 1896, originally named Prison Centrale (Central Prison), but to avoid the curiosity and agitation of the people, it was changed to Maison Centrale (Central House), and the name is still on the main gate leading to the relic.
 It was built on the land of Phu Khanh village, a craft village specializing in pottery production, with kilns blazing day and night, so the village is also called Hoa Lo.

 After the Paris Agreement in 1954, the Vietnamese Government took over and used Hoa Lo Prison as a civil prison and renamed it Hanoi Prison Detention Camp.

-From 1964 to 1973, Hoa Lo Prison was also the place to detain American pilots, including Douglas Peterson, later became first US Ambassador to Vietnam, and Senator John McCain, who played an active role in developing the normalization of relations between Vietnam and the US.
+From 1964 to 1973, Hoa Lo Prison was also the place to detain American pilots, including Douglas Peterson, who later became the first US Ambassador to Vietnam, and Senator John McCain, who played an active role in developing the normalization of relations between Vietnam and the US.

-Opening Hours and entrance fees
+Opening hours and entrance fees

 Hoa Lo Prison opens to visitors during the following hours.
 The prison is open every day of the week, including holidays: Morning: 8:00 – 11:30, Afternoon: 13:30 – 17:00.

-Address: 01 P. Hoa Lo, Tran Hung Dao, Hoan Kiem District.
+Address: 01 P. Hoa Lo, Cua Nam Ward.

 The ticket price to visit Hoa Lo Prison in Hanoi:

-- 50,000 VND/person for adult
+- 50,000 VND/person for adults

 - Children under 15 years old: Free